WebAhead/master-reference/coursebook/week-2/research-afternoon.md

 ## Git
 1. What is origin ? _eg. `git push origin master`_
 2. How can you find the current origin ? and How can you change the origin's url ?
 3. How to merge between 2 branches using `git merge` ?
+  What would happen if you do `git merge master current-branch`
 4. different uses of `git-reset`.
 5. Talk about and give a demo of the following commands, when would you use each one?:
     - `git stash` & `git stsah pop`